-Say what you want about eggs, they're an excellent source of choline.
-Choline is an essential nutrient necessary to make acetylcholine, an important neurotransmitter for memory, as well as other brain functions, according to the National Institutes of Health.
-In fact, eating eggs is associated with improved cognitive performance, a January 2017 study in The American Journal of Clinical Nutrition found.
+Eggs are an excellent source of choline, a nutrient used to make acetylcholine.
+Acetylcholine is an important neurotransmitter for memory, as well as other brain functions, according to the National Institutes of Health (NIH).

 Try this keto-friendly recipe that swaps bread with avocado for added healthy fats and fewer carbs.

 An avocado a day keeps the brain fog away.
-That's because avocados contain powerful antioxidants including lutein, which is linked to better cognition.
-In an August 2017 study published in Nutrients, participants who ate an avocado a day for six months showed improvements in memory, sustained attention and efficient problem-solving.
+That's because avocados are full of powerful antioxidants including lutein, which is linked to better cognition.

 This recipe offers a double dose of brain boosters.
 While antioxidant-rich avocado amps up your attention and focus, the omega-3 fatty acids in smoked salmon have anti-inflammatory effects that may support healthy brain cells and protect them from deteriorating, according to Harvard Health Publishing.